 What veggies are good for a veggie tray?

 Any vegetable that tastes good either raw or lightly blanched will make a good addition to a veggie tray!
 You can even use a combination of raw, cooked and pickled vegetables to change things up a bit.
-Here are some of my favorite options.
+My favorite options include broccoli, celery, radishes, cherry tomatoes, carrots, bell peppers, asparagus, green beans and cauliflower.

 How long will a veggie platter stay fresh?